vlcekl/ds-recommendation-network-analysis/reports/final_report.md

 The graph was saved in the JSON format for later use.

-## 5. Model - recommendation system
+## 5. Recommendation system model - functioality, structure, and implementation

-To find the best recommendation based on a given publication, the system will find related publications by searching other publications referenced on the same pages as the original publications (Level 1), and also among publications referenced witin the same category (Level 2).
-Those with the highest degree of centrality within Level1 and Level2 will be recommended with the highest rankings.
+To find the best recommendation based on a given publication, the system identifies related publications by searching other publications referenced on the same pages as the original publications (Level 1), and also among publications referenced witin the same category (Level 2).
+Those with the highest degree of centrality within Level1 and Level2 are recommended with the highest rankings.
-The actual weights of the Level1 and Level2 publications will be tuned.
+The actual weights of the Level1 and Level2 publications are tunable parameters.

-The model will be evaluated by using the Discounted Cummulative Gain with the reference rankings provided by humans (me).

-At present the model provides recommendations in the form of links to relevant publications based on Level 1 references.
-Additional work is needed to incorporate Level 2 information and improve web scraping basic information about the recommended publications, such as title and authors.
-THis part is callenging because the publications are generally found at different pages with different HTML structure, which complicates identification of the desired properties.
+The model code is composed of two main subsystems implemented as recomm python module in src directory.
+The core of the system is the GraphRank class that creates and querries a graph of relations between publications, topic web pages, and categories.
+This network created using the networkx library functionality can be considered a tripartite directed graph connecting the three types of network nodes.
+The second part of the system is a set of helper functions that take care of acquiring additional data about the categories and publication details from the Internet using web scraping techniques.
+These functions use the functionality of requests and BeautifulSoup python libraries.

 ## 6. Model testing and evaluation

+The model was tested and evaluated on the examples of recommendations based on two publications: (i) "Designing Great Beers: The Ultimate Guite to Brewing Classic Beer Styles" by Ray Daniels, and (ii) an scientific paper  "Learning the parts of objects by non-negative matrix factorization" by Lee and Seung, published in Nature (1999).

+The relevance of recommendations was evaluated by 2 people.
+In a production system this group, as well as the number of publications would be larger.

+In the case of the first publication ('Designing Great Beers), the system has identified publications highly relevant to the topic.
+The highest ranking publications can be considered reference sources, while the lower ranking publications are generally more specific, but still interesting suggestions.

+In the case of the scientific paper on non-negative matrix factorization (NMF) the search resulted in identification of relevant publications.
+They were a mix of general review-type articles, technical papers describing new algorithms, as well as field-specific research papers.
+As a whole they provide useful suggestions for further reading, which I have followed.

 ## 7. Conculsions and general comments